 Drupal Commerce is built with PHP, which is a very popular server-side programming language.
 Drupal 8 supports PHP 7.1 or higher version though Drupal 7 can work on PHP.
 The most used database for Drupal is MySQL.
 It possesses advanced and effective functionalities like polls management, graphics etc., assisting the developers to design advanced websites effectively.
 With Drupal, you can also have the advantage of using forums, photos, event calendars and videos in your website.

-nopCommerce is based on the Microsoft ASP.NET Core framework and the MS SQL Server 2012 (or higher) Database backend.
+nopCommerce is free open-source software based on the Microsoft ASP.NET Core framework and the MS SQL Server 2012 (or higher) Database backend.
 It offers a catalog frontend and a back control tool, which allows for the creation of a shopping cart. nopCommerce has an excellent modular architecture, which makes it very easy to customize for different kinds of needs.
 It has various out-of-the box features

 - Multi-vendor dropshipping

 - Responsive web design

 - Reward points program

 - Discounts, coupons, and gift cards support

 Drupal was designed primarily for content publishing and management: blogs and information pages can be built on it.
 If you want to offer different types of content on a website e.g., news, e-books, forums, social media — Drupal offers great opportunities for that.
 In order to provide it with eCommerce functionality, you must use Drupal Commerce.
 However, the focus will be mainly on the sale of non-traditional products.

 This means that if you want to offer for example subscription type content, or perhaps build a system where users can access different pieces of content depending on different subscription levels or packages, Drupal will fully satisfy your needs.

 At the same time, Drupal Commerce is less suitable for selling more traditional types of products because there is a good chance that you will need a more complex category system and several product groups to which lots of different attributes can be associated.